 5 Introduction

-Editor’s Note: This section summarises the contents of this Technical Report.
+Laws to protect personal information from systems handling data are being enacted in many countries around the world.
+IoT platforms used to produce and store a lot of data, such as smart cities, smart health, and smart homes, need to comply with these laws.
+Therefore, this technical report analyses laws such as EU’s General Data Protection Regulation (GDPR) and examines the impact of these laws on the IoT platform to derive the requirements for the oneM2M system.

 6 State of the Art on Privacy related Regulations

 Editor’s Note: The section provide information about data protection related regulations from different country.
 For example, GDPR from EU and PIPA from South Korea can be described in this section.